 Source: BusinessEnergy.com 2018.
 All figures exclude VAT at 20% and Climate Change Levies.
 Prices vary by supplier and UK region.
 The fixed daily standing charge is usually lower than electricity by 20% for SMEs but four or five times higher for larger companies.

-Calculate your average bills using our online gas calculator.
+Calculate your average bills using our online gas calculator for metric and imperial meters.

 The wholesale price of gas has fallen 19% from its December 2013 peak with 2018 levels stable at an average 44.641p per Therm.